10+ Facts About Tuxedo Cats [Personality, History, Health & More]

 The lifespan of a tuxedo cat is also breed dependent.
 In general, healthy cats that are kept indoors can live to be 17 years or older.
 Outdoor cats can live an average of two to five years, as noted by Fetch by WebMD.

-Every tuxedo cat will have their own unique personality, especially since their breeds can vary.
-However, tuxedo cats are known to possess a few distinct traits as defined by PetHelpful:
+Every tuxedo cat will have their own unique personality, especially since breeds can vary.
+However, tuxedo cats are known to possess a few distinct traits:

 - Friendly and outgoing